microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/Qwen/Qwen2.5-1.5B-Instruct/1/README.md

 # Qwen2.5-1.5B-Instruct Model Optimization

 This repository demonstrates the optimization of the [Qwen2.5-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) model using **post-training quantization (PTQ)** techniques.
-The optimization process is divided into two main workflows:
+The optimization process is divided into three main workflows:

+- QDQ for AMD NPU
+- PTQ + AOT for QNN NPU
+   + This process extends the QDQ flow and compiling specifically for **Qualcomm NPUs*
+- OpenVINO for Intel NPU
+   + This process uses OpenVINO specific passes like `OpenVINOOptimumConversion`, `OpenVINOIoUpdate` and `OpenVINOEncapsulation`

 ## **QDQ Model with 4-bit Weights & 16-bit Activations**